Enbeeay/AutoDeskAPS/README.md

 This project is an automation module that works with the AutoDesk API to pull construction data from the AutoDesk Construction Cloud and write it to company tables as well as editing data and posting new data.
 About 100 scripts were written in total to access around 35 different endpoints in the cloud.
 The scripts make REST calls to the construction cloud to perform data manipulation.
 This is a project created during a summer internship at Gaylor Electric Inc and is currently being used in the company's integrations.

-# Contributions

-If you wish to contribute to or improve this project, please clone the repository onto your own personal machine, this is a closed project.

 # Testing

 Use the TestEnv.ps1 file for testing, this project was made using Module-Builder, and you must do the Build-Module command to make changes go into effect.